Florida VA, FHA & VA Jumbo Financing Mortgage Loans, Construction Builder Approval Process & Construction Fees.

 - Construction Inspection Fee is $750.

-These fees are not much more than a conventional construction loan.
-Most lenders charge 1% to 2% origination points with very similar constitution fee's and the construction interest rate is usually around 5%.
-Plus you get a 30 year fixed loan and not an adjustable rate mortgage.
+These fees are not much more than a conventional construction loan because most lenders charge 1% to 2% of the loan in origination points and they have very similar constitution fees.

 Here are the steps for our FHA & VA Construction Building & Builder Approval Process.